diegodiogenes/diegodiogenes/README.md

 I'm a :desktop_computer: software developer and passionate about computers, codes and movies.

-- :mortar_board: Bachelor in Science and Technology and undergraduate student of computer engineering at the Federal University of Rio Grande do Norte (UFRN)
+- :mortar_board: Bachelor in Science and Technology and Bachelor in Computer Engineering at the Federal University of Rio Grande do Norte (UFRN)
 - 🌱 I’m currently learning everything about computers, mainly: data structures, concurrency, computer vision and optimization.
+- 🔭 I’m currently working on Golang, GCP and Python.

 See my [online resume](https://diegodiogenes.github.io)